 Lala Lajpat Rai is popularly known as “Punjab Kesari” was an Indian independence activist, author, politician, freedom struggler who played a pivotal role in the Indian Independence movement.
-He was one of the three members of Lal Bal Pal triumvirates.
+He was one of the three members of the Lal Bal Pal triumvirates.
 In 1894, he was also involved in the early stages of the Punjab National Bank and the Lakshmi Insurance Company.
 He established the Hindu Orphan Relief Movement to prevent Christian missionaries from gaining custody of these children.
 He was known for his fiery speeches and greatest qualities towards India's independence to inspire people to participate in the freedom movement.
 On November 17, 1928, he was beaten to death by a group of Britishers while demonstrating against British rule.

 In this Lala Lajpat Rai biography, we will learn about Lala Lajpat Rai, his early life and career, his contributions towards the Indian Independence movement, several other important Lala Lajpat Rai information, and how Lala Lajpat Rai died.